borg286/sevtech/README.md

 ## Astral Sorcery

-* Now that you have easier access to Obsidian the Blood Magic's Lapis Lazuli ritual (only needs an Imperfect Ritual Block) advances day to night.
+* Now that you have easier access to Obsidian, the Blood Magic's Lapis Lazuli ritual (only needs an Imperfect Ritual Block) advances day to night.
 The setup below is a ghetto time machine if you want to advance nights for constellations

 ![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_23.png)